grafana/grafana-plugin-examples/examples/datasource-http-backend/README.md

 ### Set up a server

-1. Set up a backend server:
+1. Set up a backend server to return data:

 ```bash